 Somerset County Council will be inviting applications from organisations that support the above themes and are in line with our local priorities as set out in the Somerset Recovery and Growth Plan.

-To find out more about the fund and the application process in Somerset we will be running a number of events.
+To find out more about the fund and the application process in Somerset we ran a number of events.

 7 April 2021, 10.30am to 11.30am – UK CRF in Somerset – this webinar will provide an overview of the funding, eligibility criteria and the process for applying to the fund in Somerset.
 You can watch a recording of this event here or view the Powerpoint presentation slides.